ramp-eu/AMRControl/README.md

 1. Follow the instructions on [FEATS](https://github.com/Dalma-Systems/FEATS) and setup FEATS.
 If FEATS is not running, AMRControl will not work.
 Alternatively use a physical robot-installation from DALMA robotics.
 CoFFEE from Dalma is not needed.
 2. Setup a robot, a warehouse, a toolcenter, at least one workstation, one idle-station and at least one work order (If this is not done by specific software, it can easily be done by using Postman with dalma_feats.postman_collection.json which is provided by feats).
 In addition you can use the JSONs below
 3. Clone the code of AMRControl to a local directory
-4. Open it in Visual Studio or any other IDE supporting C#
+4. Open it in Visual Studio or any other IDE supporting C#.
+You can use the free Visual Studio Community edition.
 5. Compile and run
 6. A website with the interface pops up.
 The interface should be self-explanatory